icapps/tree-house/README.md

 ## Tests

-  You can run `npm test` or `npm run cover` to run all tests and get a coverage report.
+  You can run `npm test` or `npm run test:cover` to run all tests and get a coverage report.

 ## BUGS